Interagency Outreach Training Initiative

 - TBI training

-- Training for providers working with individuals with mental illness
+- Training for providers who work with individuals with mental illness

-Nine separate projects were funded for the 2011-12 year.
-Nearly 4000 individuals statewide participated in the trainings provided through these programs during the past fiscal year.
-Overall, more than 150 agencies and organizations statewide have participated in training provided through IOTI.
+Eight separate projects were funded for the 2015-16 fiscal year.
+Over 3000 individuals statewide participated in IOTI trainings provided by more than 150 agencies and organizations statewide through the Interagency Outreach Training Initiative.